World Book Online has a great range of resources available. Please ask your friendly librarian for login details.

 Take a look in the Christopher Brennan Library for books that will supplement your learning and understanding of slavery and its contribution to the outbreak of the US civil war.

-This LibGuide will assist you to answer the question for your Modern History Assessment Task 1, "Assess the proposition that economic differences between the North and the South led to the outbreak of the US civil war by 1861."
+This LibGuide will assist you to answer the question "To what extent were the growing differences between the North and the South responsible for causing the American Civil War."